AraBlocks/reward-protocol-buffers/README.md

 * [Receipt](#receipt)

 ### AraId <a name="araid"></a>
+The Ara Identity associated with a peer.
 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | did | string |  |  |

 ### Signature <a name="signature"></a>
+A signed piece of data that can be used to validate a peer.
 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | ara_id | [AraId](#araid) |  |  |
 | data | bytes |  |  |

 ### SOW <a name="sow"></a>
+A statement of work for a specific task.
 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | nonce | bytes |  |  |